RossUsesGit/Project-VITAL-Data-Pipeline/README.md

 - **Chronic Heat Stress (CHSS)** – Copernicus ERA5-Land daily temperature and 2m dewpoint data were used to compute relative humidity and heat exposure metrics.

-- **Urban Environmental Integration (UEI)** – Derived from Local Climate Zones and urban climatology measures of green infrastructure and environmental planning.
+- **Urban Environmental Integration (UEI)** – Derived from a map of Local Climate Zones by Ruhr University Bochum’s measures of green and infrastructure fractions and assessed using the 30% Green Cover and 300m Access (from 3-30-300) rule by the Nature Based Solutions Institute.

 - **Population Density (PDS)** – Calculated from WorldPop Global High Resolution Population Denominators to measure exposure to density-based stressors.